7-Day Family Itinerary for the North Island

 Find out more about each activity for families in 10 Things to Do in Wellington with Kids.

 Leaving the North Island

-Finally, after two weeks on the North Island, it’s time to wrap this adventure up and head to Wellington Airport.
+Finally, after a week on the North Island, it’s time to wrap this adventure up and head to Wellington Airport.

 Remember to give yourself plenty of time to return your rental vehicle.
 There are connecting flights between Wellington and Auckland if you are flying out of Auckland.

 Goodbye from New Zealand!
-Next time, why not try the South Island Family Itinerary: One Week / 7 Days?
+Next time, why not try the South Island Family Itinerary: 1 Week?